Best CPU Monitoring Software and Tools

 In addition, SysGauge has also added an alerts system of its own.
 Users can set their own alert parameters and receive email notifications once a threshold has been crossed.
 If desired, the user can also execute custom commands to respond to events as they occur.
 This makes SysGauge suitable for responding to CPU performance issues within a live network environment.

-There are three versions of SysGauge available; Free, Pro, and Ultimate.
+There are four editions of SysGauge available: Free, Pro, Ultimate, and Server.
 The Free version of SysGauge offers up to 10 counters, monitors and profiles free of charge.
 The Pro version offers 50 counters, monitors and profiles for $50 (£38).
 The Ultimate version offers 100 counters, monitors and profiles for $125 (£95).
+The Server edition can be networked and it provides monitoring for 200 endpoints at a base price of $125 (£95).
 The free version of this product is an excellent choice for SMB’s.

 Pros:

-• Built-in visual graphs are basic but insightful
+• Visual Graphs: Built-in graphs provide basic but insightful visual representations of data.

 Cons:

-• Notification features could be easier to set up and implement
+• Complex Notification Setup: Notification features could be easier to set up and implement, requiring some configuration expertise.

 AppDynamics image